jamesnvc/occasionallycogent/_drafts/strength-sports.md

 ## Bodybuilding

-Bodybuilding is probably the first thing most people think of when they hear "strength sports" -- Giant ripped guys in little underwear on stage.
+Bodybuilding is probably the first thing most people think of when they hear "strength sports" -- Giant ripped monsters in little underwear on stage.

 Competitions are basically beauty pageants -- the competitors hit their required poses, judges compare them, and decide who looks best.
-There are more details as to exactly how they compare and what they're looking for, but it essentially comes down to who looks "the best".
+There are more details as to exactly how they compare and what they're looking for, but it essentially comes down to who looks like they have the most muscle and least bodyfat.

-Bodybuilding is basically the sport of discipline.
+Bodybuilding is the sport of discipline.
 While the other sports also require lots of time in the gym training, bodybuilding takes that as a given and additionally demands an obsessive, 24-hour-a-day lifestyle adherence.
 To reach the contest-ready levels of bodyfat[^fat]  while maintaining as much of their hard-earned muscle as possible necessitates a demented level of attention to detail over every aspect of one's life -- not just meticulous meal prep, but supplementation, sleep, hydration, and even sodium levels must be micromanaged.

-There is somewhat of a dichotomy of bodybuilding between "natural" -- meaning drug-tested -- federations and, uh, "otherwise".
+There is somewhat of a dichotomy in bodybuilding between "natural" -- meaning drug-tested -- federations and, uh, "otherwise".
-If you've ever seen a bodybuilder in a magazine or whatever, they are probably in the later camp.
+If you've ever seen a bodybuilder in a magazine or whatever, they are probably in the latter camp.
 Professional bodybuilding has kind of become an exercise in seeing how far various pharmaceuticals can take the human body -- at this point, steroids are virtually a given (in, if rumors are true, gargantuan doses at the higher levels) and the current frontier is in peptides (e.g. human growth hormone, insulin), diuretics (to get as shredded as possible), and who knows what else.

-For professional bodybuilders, the highest honor is the Olympia, a year competition created by Joe Weider.
+For professional bodybuilders, the highest honor is the Olympia, an annual competition created by Joe Weider.
 There a number of other competitions such as the Arnold (at the eponymous festival in Ohio, which also features (among many other things) strongman and powerlifting competitions) but the Olypmia is the pinnacle.

 There is a great deal of politics in the sport, since judging winners is an inherently subject thing, but I am very unqualified to talk about that.

-Most athletes in the other strength sports take some cues from body builders when it comes to dieting to stay in their weight class or when trying to put on additional muscle mass in their off-season.
+Most athletes in the other strength sports take their cues from body builders when it comes to dieting to stay in their weight class or when trying to put on additional muscle mass in their off-season.
+If you want to learn how to get huge and/or lean, bodybuilders are the people to consult.

 ## Olympic Weightlifting